 Speech and Language Therapy

-Occupation Therapy (OT) services are provided to pupils enrolled at Woodfield School.
-This focusses on assisting our students to access their optimal learning environment.
-This includes assessing and treating students who have difficulties that affect their ability to complete everyday tasks in a functional manner.
+The Occupational therapist (OT) works collaboratively to integrate across the school in order to focus on assisting our pupils to access their optimal learning environment.
+This supports our ethos that therapy is most effective when fully embedded throughout the day and that participation in the pupil environment is fundamental.
+This includes assessing and treating pupils who have difficulties that affect their ability to complete everyday tasks in a functional manner.

 Mental Health Well-being